-- King's Quest VII: The Princeless Bride: In a late chapter, Valanice gets a magic flute that can summon lord Tsepish's horse Necromancer, which can take her from anywhere in the game to Etheria, from where she can travel to any of the game's major locations.
+- In a late chapter of King's Quest VII: The Princeless Bride, Valanice gets a magic flute that can summon lord Tsepish's horse Necromancer, which can take her from anywhere in the game to Etheria, from where she can travel to any of the game's major locations.

 - World of Warcraft has flying mounts that players at level 60 or above can purchase.
 Recently they have become a correct example of that trope, as now you can fly across the whole explorable world, not only Northrend and Outland.